mpbarlow/laravel-vue-component-helper/README.md

 ### Getting Started

 The easiest way to start using this package is with the global `vue()` helper function.
-Calling it with no arguments returns the `VueComponentManager` singleton, which is the primary way to utilise the functionality the package provides.
-You may also pass a component name and props to the function: when returning this from a controller (much in the same way as Laravel’s own `view()` helper), your specified component will be immediately configured, and the default view will be rendered.
+Calling it with no arguments returns the `VueComponentManager` instance, which is the primary way to make use of the functionality the package provides.
+You may also pass a component name and props to the function when returning this from a controller (much in the same way as Laravel’s own `view()` helper) &mdash; your specified component will be immediately registered with the package, and the default view will be rendered.

 **Example 1: Default component**